Ejhfast/Proof-Search/Readme.markdown

 + proofparse.hs   :  parse input strings into internal representation
 + prooftest.hs    :  a few test cases

-## A few examples
+## Quick Description

+Given a set of rules and a set of expressions, we apply a brute-force combination of forward and backward search to verify statements entered by a user.
+Search works by producing and generating new expressions, applying rule-based transformations upon what the system already knows.

 ### Rulesets

 #### Definition

 Rulesets are groups of rules that share a common name and description.
-Usually, the various rules within a ruleset represent different ways of producing the "same" kind of transformation.
+Usually, the rules within a ruleset represent different ways of producing the "same" sort of transformation.
 A ruleset is defined as:

 	RulesetName{
 	  "Description of ruleset"